 Look at the above headline for the colon cleansing product, Flora Source

 “Doctor who won a Nobel Prize accidentally discovers a miraculous, medically proven-remedy that helps your digestive system work like a dream.
 Doctors recommend it”

 At first sight, you’d think the white-jacketed man is the Nobel Laureate promoting this miracle product, yet he’s just the advertiser’s “house doctor.”
 Actually, the Nobel Winner referred to in the headline did his award winning work on phagocytosis over 100 years ago.

-Though that’s clear to an observant reader after a moment or so, the one-two combination of the strong first impression and abundant proof are unbeatable here…and they’re responsible for moving a lot of product.
-(You can download the 2 MG magalog cover in PDF if you’d like.)
+Though that’s clear to an observant reader after a moment or so, the one-two combination of the strong first impression and abundant proof are unbeatable here… and they’re responsible for moving a lot of product.

 What’s exciting is there’s no reason you can’t use such “proof plays” in your own advertising.